lupyuen/pinephone-nuttx-usb/README.md

 _assert: Assertion failed : at file: chip/a64_ehci.c:4996 task: nsh_main 0x4008b0d0
 ```

-Here's the assertion...
+Here's the assertion, which says that the `a64_qh_s` struct must be aligned to 32 bytes...

 https://github.com/lupyuen/pinephone-nuttx-usb/blob/b80499b3b8ec837fe2110e9476e8a6ad0f194cde/a64_ehci.c#L4996

-Size of the struct is 72 bytes...
+Size of the `a64_qh_s` struct is 72 bytes...

 ```text
 sizeof(struct a64_qh_s)=72